johnpapa/angular-ngrx-data/docs/entity-reducer.md

 Such a reducer function takes an `EntityCache` state and an `EntityAction` action and returns an `EntityCache` state.

+The reducer responds either to an [EntityCache-level action](entity-cache-actions) (rare) or to an `EntityAction` targeting an entity collection (the usual case).
-The reducer responds only to `EntityAction`s; all other kinds of `Action` are ignored and the reducer simply returns the given `state`.
+All other kinds of `Action` are ignored and the reducer simply returns the given `state`.

 >The reducer filters specifically for the action's `entityType` property.
 It treats any action with an `entityType` property as an `EntityAction`.

-The _entity reducer's_ job is to
+The _entity reducer's_ primary job is to
 * extract the `EntityCollection` for the action's entity type from the `state`.
 * create a new, [initialized entity collection](#initialize) if necessary.
 * get or create the `EntityCollectionReducer` for that entity type.